It’s time to check out the lesser known art galleries and exhibition spaces in Leeds.

-The city’s big galleries have garnered respect with their influential exhibitions, but Leeds also has plenty of smaller art spaces that, while less famous, are well worth seeking out.
-Whether it’s active studios where artists work and show off their skills or even an intimate exhibition space tucked away in a basement, there’s plenty on offer for art lovers.
+The city’s big galleries have earned huge respect thanks to their influential exhibitions, but Leeds also has plenty of smaller art spaces that, while less famous, are well worth your time.
+Whether it’s active studios where artists work and show off their skills or an intimate exhibition space tucked away in a basement, there’s plenty on offer for art lovers.

 Lady Beck Studios and Project Space

-Previously known as Enjoy, the Lady Beck Studios and Project Space has only recently re-launched on Mabgate.
-It’s now run by the team behind Assembly House, and as well as continuing the work of its former life, providing students and creatives just starting out with a space to work and exhibit, Lady Beck has grown to include a whole new floor developed into studios which will be available for emerging groups and collectives to use.
+Previously known as Enjoy, the Lady Beck Studios and Project Space is now right at home on Mabgate.
+Run by the team behind Assembly House, it provides students and creatives with a space to work and exhibit.
+Lady Beck now has an extra floor of dedicated studios, which are available for emerging groups and collectives to use.

 Lady Beck Studios and Project Space, Unit 22, 64-76 Mabgate, Leeds, West Yorkshire, LS9 7DZ.

-You might have heard about The Brunswick, one of the newer additions to Leeds, which is blending food and drink with art and events in its little corner of North Street.
-The first floor is the bar, which you’ll no doubt want to make the most of with its oodles craft beers, but step up to the top floor and you’re likely to come across an ever-changing array of exhibitions, from local artists making their break to more established names visiting the city.
+The Brunswick blends food and drink with art and events in its little corner of North Street.
+The ground floor is the bar, where you’ll find a decent selection of craft beers to work your way through, but if you head upstairs to the second floor (past the food hall), you’ll find their gallery space.
+It offers an ever-changing array of exhibitions – expect to see work from local artists making their break as well as more established names visiting the city.

 The Brunswick, 82 North Street, Leeds, West Yorkshire, LS2 7PN.